gotuna/docs/content/docs/basics/app.md

 ---

-App is the heart of every GoTuna application.
+App is the central place for every GoTuna application.
 This is where all the app's dependencies are configured.

 ```